eslint/eslint/docs/src/rules/yield-star-spacing.md

 ## When Not To Use It

 If your project will not be using generators or you are not concerned with spacing consistency, you do not need this rule.

-## Version

-This rule was introduced in ESLint 2.0.0-alpha-1.